Created in partnership with

 • check what will happen next at the end of each appointment

-• speak to your specialist doctors, GP or nurse specialist about any worries you have – they should have access to your test results and medical notes.
+• speak to your specialist doctors, GP, nurse or other health professionals in your cancer team about any worries you have – they should have access to your test results and medical notes.

 Some people have an electrical device placed under the skin near the heart.
 It is used to treat abnormal heart rhythms.
-These are:
+There are 2 types of this device:

 • pacemakers